-When working with chemicals, always wear a suitable lab coat, disposable gloves and protective goggles.
+When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
 For more information, consult the appropriate safety data sheets (SDSs), available from the product supplier.

-For all protocols:
+For all protocols

 - Pipets and disposable pipet tips with aerosol barriers (20-1000 μl)

 - Isopropanol

 - Ethanol (96-100%)

 - Phosphate-buffered saline (PBS) may be required for sample dilution

-- QIAcube HT Instrument
+- QIAcube HT Instrument[†]

-- QIAcube HT Prep Manager Software
+- QIAcube HT Software version 4.17.1 or higher

-- QIAcube HT Reagent troughs
+- Reagent troughs

 - Vortexer